michalstol/batmaid-exercise/README.md

 You have two scripts "start" and "database".
 First, you need to run the "database" script.
 When the database is ready then run the "start" script.

+## Database

+Database is powered by the mock.json file.
+[Database - http://localhost:3001/jobs-data](http://localhost:3001/jobs-data)

 ## Response delay

 You can change the delay in database response.
 Edit package.json file, locate the "database" script and after "--delay" change the value of the current delay.
 Rerun script.

+## Fallback screen

+To get the fallback screen just kill the "database" script and refresh the page.
+It is a really basic fallback screen.